Enthalpy, Entropy, 2nd Law, and 3rd Law

 The work done by the system irreversibly is less than work done by the system reversibly.

-*In a irreversible process the total entropy of a system plus its surrounding increase. delta Suniv > 0.
+The Second Law states that*In a irreversible process the total entropy of a system plus its surrounding increase. delta Suniv > 0.

 *The universe tends toward disorder or randomness. delta S cannot be less than 0.